Sriram8452/DS_Module14/Ex7-Priority-Queue.md

 ## Program:
 ```
 /*
-Program to o display the elements of the priority queue after insertion and deletion operation
+Program to display the elements of the priority queue after insertion and deletion operation
 Developed by: Sriram Gopalan G
 RegisterNumber: 212222230149
 */